-GIS Day is a global event to educate people about how geography makes a difference in our lives using Geographic Information Systems (GIS) technology.
+GIS Day is a global event to educate people about how geography makes a difference in our lives through the technology of Geographic Information Systems (GIS).

 Waterloo, ON N2L 3G1